Brivan-26/Ethernaut-solutions/README.md

 ```
 NOTE: after trying to run the challenge test, you may get an error saying that File @openzeppelin/contracts/math/SafeMath.sol, imported from contracts/Fallout.sol, not found.
-, it is maybe because the Math library is deleted from Openzeppelin in newer versions, you can just downgrade the openzeppelin package in package.json
+, it is maybe because the Math library is deleted from Openzeppelin in newer versions, you can just downgrade the openzeppelin package in package.json to solve this issue
 ```

 [Test script](./test/Fallout.test.js)